OriPekelman/apidays-2014-git-as-hypermedia/index.md

 **Now lets use the same trick with Hebrew!**

 #Lost in translation EN-->HE-->EN
+    Reading will be:

-    View in 1 -> World View 1 as represented as JSON over HTTP -> World View 1 as represented in View 2 And
+      View in 1 -> World View 1 as represented as
+      JSON over HTTP -> World View 1 as represented in View 2 Will wrote:

-    View the world 2 -> World View 2 as represented about JSON HTTP -> World View 2 as represented in View 1
+      View the world 2 -> World View 2 as
+      represented about JSON HTTP -> World View 2 as represented in View 1

 Well here we are totally broken right? this is not going to work.
 The semantics of the intermediary system matter.
 It represents the total Impedance of the system (you know the function over reactance and resistance).